Academic theory and nostalgia studies

 Form and Style (Stylistic Research)

-What makes good audio documentary?
+What makes a good audio documentary?

 This is important as my target audience consumes a high amount of streamed audio, podcasts and digital media.
-This means that the style of my project should feel modern and personality-led, while being structured like a documentary.
+This means that the style of my project should feel modern and personality-led while being structured like a documentary.
 I want the documentaries to combine narration, interview material and reflection in a way that matches the listening habits of this audience.

-It will be good as well to base my style around the Back in the Dayz podcast such as the tape recorder at the beginning of each episode followed by a funny moment from the episode, it will be good to maintain engagement and the old tape recorder sound effect and the street fighter, “3…2…1 fight” as well will have a link back to nostalgia as well.
+It will be good as well to base my style around the Back in the Dayz podcast, such as the tape recorder at the beginning of each episode, followed by a funny moment from the episode; it will be good to maintain engagement, and the old tape recorder sound effect and the Street Fighter “3…2…1 fight” as well will have a link back to nostalgia as well.

-An mp3 attachment is listed below for reference.
+An MP3 attachment is listed below for reference.

 Technical (Hardware/Software) Research